ibbles/LearningUnrealEngine/Unit tests source notes.md

 bool FMyLatentCommand::Update()
 {
-    return /* Some event has happened, or some criterion is true. */ }
+    return /* True if some event has happened, or some criterion is true.
+False if we need to run next tick as well. */ }
 ```
 Can take parameters.